How Can You be Protected?

-Child sex trafficking trade is prevalent in both the United States and in countries worldwide – but could someone you know become a victim?
+Sex trafficking is prevalent in both the United States and in countries worldwide – but could someone you know become a victim?
 Unfortunately, the answer is yes.
 It could be your neighbor, a friend or even a relative.
-Here are ways to protect your child or a child you know from becoming a victim:
+Here are ways to protect others from becoming a victim:

 - Talk to your child about the realities of sexual abuse.
 Remind your child that he or she can talk to you about anything.
 Ask him or her to come to you if there is abuse or mistreatment – verbally, physically or sexually.

 - Talk to your child about consent at an early age.
 This can be as simple as teaching your child it is okay to say “no” to a hug from an adult, if they feel uncomfortable, etc.

 - Verbalize to your child how much he or she is loved and valued, and show that love every day.
 Talk about what real, Christ-like love is all about (1 Cor.
 13: 4-8).

 - Know your child’s friends.
 Learn about those your child chooses to spend time with after school and on the weekends.

 - Trust your child, but be cautious about surroundings.
 Take advantage of online parental control settings and stay aware of all cell phone communications.